Pages

 The screenplay by Nora Ephron is wonderful, direction and supporting cast are superb, and the DVD has several extras, including director Rob Reiner's audio commentary and a revealing behind-the-scenes documentary with cast and crew.
 Don't miss this classic, great date movie.

-Labels: college, comedy, drama, reunion, rom-drama-faves, romance
+Labels: college, comedy, drama, reunion, rom-com-faves, romance

 IMDb 76/100